Tulip Fever: Production

 The film was originally planned to be made in 2004 on a $48 million budget, with Jude Law, Keira Knightley and Jim Broadbent as lead actors, John Madden as director and Steven Spielberg producing through DreamWorks.
 However, the production was halted days before it was scheduled to start filming as a result of changes in tax rules affecting film production in the UK.

 In 2014, Alison Owen partnered with Weinstein to restart the film after re-acquiring the rights to the film from Paramount Pictures.
 In October 2013, Dane DeHaan was in talks to join the cast.
 In February 2014, Christoph Waltz joined the cast.
 In April 2014, Holliday Grainger, Cara Delevingne, and Jack O'Connell joined the cast.
 According to Cara Delevingne, the real reason for her casting was that producer Harvey Weinstein sexually harassed her, attempted to kiss her without consent, and propositioned her for a threesome in a hotel room in exchange for a role.
-Despite declining, she was still cast in the film but says she regretted it as his actions terrified her.
+Despite declining, she was still cast in the film, but said that she regretted it, as his actions terrified her.
 In June 2014, Judi Dench was cast as the abbess of St. Ursula, who takes in orphaned children.
 That same month Tom Hollander, Cressida Bonas, and David Harewood joined the cast.
-In August 2014, Matthew Morrison joined.
+In August 2014, Matthew Morrison joined the cast.
 Deborah Moggach, author of the novel, also appears in the film.
 Harvey Weinstein offered Harry Styles the role of Mattheus, but the singer turned it down due to scheduling conflicts, and Matthew Morrison was cast instead.

 The crew of Tulip Fever included cinematographer Eigil Bryld, production designer Simon Elliott, costume designer Michael O’Connor, hair and make-up designer Daniel Phillips and editor Rick Russell.
 Tom Stoppard adapted the screenplay for the film.
 The London-based Welsh portrait artist Jamie Routley did the original portraits that are seen in the film.
 Danny Elfman composed the film's score.

-Filming took place at Cobham Hall in Gravesend, Kent where production transformed a wing at the school into a 17th-century Amsterdam Gracht.
+Filming took place at Cobham Hall in Gravesend, Kent, where the production transformed a wing at the school into a 17th-century Amsterdam Gracht.
 The waterway was also constructed from scratch, complete with barges and donkeys crossing humpback bridges.
 Additionally, the school's courtyard was used as the brewery yard in the story.
 Other filming locations include Norwich Cathedral, Holkham (in Norfolk), Tilbury (in Essex), Kentwell Hall (in Suffolk), and at Pinewood Studios on various dates throughout June and July in 2014.
 Filming also took place in Haddenham, Buckinghamshire.